 - 1/4 teaspoon freshly ground black pepper

-- A few drops good quality balsamic vinegar, optional
+- A few drops good balsamic vinegar (optional)

 Instructions

-- Preheat the oven and prepare the baking sheet: Preheat the oven to 400° F. Line a rimmed baking sheet with parchment.
+- Get ready: Preheat the oven to 400° F. Line a baking sheet with parchment paper.

 - Prepare the fennel: Trim the root end of the fennel bulb and cut the stems off.
 Slice each bulb in half from the stem side to the root.
 Then cut each half into 4 wedges.

-- Season the fennel: Place the fennel wedges in a bowl and add the olive oil, herbs, zest from one lemon, a generous pinch of salt, and freshly ground pepper.
+- Season the fennel: Place the fennel wedges in a bowl and add the olive oil, herbs, lemon zest, salt, and pepper.
 Toss gently with your hands to thoroughly coat the fennel.

-- Roast the fennel: Spread the fennel wedges out on the prepared baking sheet.
+- Roast the fennel: Spread the fennel wedges on the prepared baking sheet in one layer.
 Roast for 15 minutes, or until the wedges have started to turn golden.
-Sprinkle on the Parmigiano cheese, coating the wedges evenly, and roast for 10-15 minutes more, until the cheese is nicely browned, and the fennel is browned and caramelized in spots.
+Sprinkle on the parmesan, coating the wedges evenly.
+Roast for 10-15 minutes more, until the cheese is nicely browned and the fennel is browned and caramelized in spots.

 - Serve and enjoy: Transfer the fennel to a serving platter.
 Sprinkle a few drops of good balsamic vinegar on top, if you like, and serve.